-Peranakan refers to mixed-blood Chinese living in former British settlements in Penang, Malacca, Singapore, southern Thailand, Indonesia and Malaysia whose forefathers were early Chinese traders, sailors and laborers.
-Also called Straits Chinese, this population of local born persons of mixed Chinese and Malay/Indonesian heritage flourished in Singapore, Malaysia and Indonesia.
-Chinese traders, sailors, laborers and merchants remained in Southeast Asia during monsoon season before returning home often married local women and many lived a two-family life.
-This wealthy population favored Chinese vernacular furniture, characterized by an ostentatious show of wealth with auspicious symbols with a lacquer coating.
-The phoenix, “king of birds” was a popular symbol for Chinese in Southeast Asia since as one of the four divine animals it presides over the southern quadrant.
-A pair with outstretched wings represent harmony between a husband and wife and a wish many sons.
-When the “king of birds” is paired with peonies, the “king of flowers,” it symbolizes harmony, blessings, good fortune and prosperity.
-The inside rear wall has a painted outline of a gilt table holding a Chinese screen with two scholars admiring a natural setting of mountains, water, trees and other vegetation and a scholar in his studio contemplating scholars objects.
+Peranakan refers to mixed-blood Chinese living in former British settlements in Penang, Malacca, Singapore, Indonesia and Malaysia whose forefathers were early Chinese traders, sailors and laborers.
+Many Chinese traders, laborers, and merchants remained in Southeast Asia during monsoon season before returning married local women living a two-family life.
+This wealthy population favored Chinese vernacular lacquer coated furniture with ostentatious show of wealth with auspicious symbols.
+This shrine rests on a low pedestal with curving gilt lines and florals.
+Each hinged door has three carved openwork panels: top and bottom horizontal with florals centered with a lotus pod filled with seeds expressing a wish for many sons and a tall center one with a phoenix flanked by peonies.
+The phoenix was a popular Chinese symbol in Southeast Asia as one of the four divine animals presiding over the southern quadrant.
+A pair with outstretched wings represents harmony between a husband and wife and a wish many sons.
+When the phoenix “king of birds” is paired with peonies, the “king of flowers,” it symbolizes harmony, blessings, good fortune, and prosperity.
+The inside wall has a painted outline of a gilt table holding a Chinese screen with two scholars admiring a natural setting of mountains, water and vegetation and a scholar in his studio contemplating scholars objects.
 Knapp (p.
-99) observes that pairs of similar ancestral shrine cabinets were placed on home altar tables containing two generations of spirit tablets.
-Others describes these shrines as containing a gilt lacquer table, which here is represented as a painted design on the back inside wall Covered with marriage and blessings symbols, it probably was a gift for newlyweds to be used later as an ancestral shrine.
-A symbolic wish for a long and pleasant life with many male children, this is a perfect gift for newlyweds.
-This fine work is in very good condition despite expected signs of age and use: minor chips, wood losses, cracks, lacquer losses, and dings; a crack on the vertical length of the painting on the rear wall.
+99) observes that pairs of similar ancestral shrine cabinets were placed on home altar tables holding two generations of spirit tablets.
+Covered with marriage and blessings symbols, it probably was a gift for newlyweds to be used later as an ancestral shrine and is still is the category of great wedding gifts.
+It is in very good condition despite expected signs of age and use: minor chips and wood losses, cracks, lacquer losses, and dings; a crack on the vertical length of the painting on the rear wall.